-The following management's discussion and analysis ("MD&A") of the financial condition and results of operations should be read in conjunction with the condensed consolidated financial statements and notes thereto of CES Energy Solutions Corp. ("CES" or the "Company") for the three and nine months ended September 30, 2023 and 2022, and CES' 2022 Annual Information Form.
-Readers should also refer to the "Forward-looking Information & Statements" legal advisory and the sections regarding "Non-GAAP Measures and Other Financial Measures" and "Operational Definitions" at the end of this MD&A. This MD&A is dated November 9, 2023, and incorporates all relevant Company information to that date.
+The following management's discussion and analysis ("MD&A") of the financial condition and results of operations should be read in conjunction with the condensed consolidated financial statements and notes thereto of CES Energy Solutions Corp. ("CES" or the "Company") for three months ended March 31, 2024 and 2023, and CES' 2023 Annual Information Form.
+Readers should also refer to the "Forward-looking Information & Statements" legal advisory and the sections regarding "Non-GAAP Measures and Other Financial Measures" and "Operational Definitions" at the end of this MD&A. This MD&A is dated May 8, 2024, and incorporates all relevant Company information to that date.
 Amounts are stated in Canadian dollars unless otherwise noted.